Wednesday, November 19, 2008

 Pillowcase Dresses

+I recently discovered this nifty little thing, and how easy it is to make!
+There are many different types, but I've started out with the simplest.
+It's a sack with armholes and a drawstring neckline, basically.
+I love it!
 On this particular one, I used my favorite print (tiny lavendar flowers with green leaves), purple ribbon, and white lace to trim this dress.
 It's a touch small--I think they're supposed to be really roomy, but I suppose you can make them fit however you'd like.
 I'm thinking maybe in the future of making a matching purse and booties.